-Our updates and blogs included an online affidavit (Appendix A) for readers to complete and join as coplaintiffs to the captioned lawsuit.
-The reaction from around the country has been phenomenal.
-As a result, more than 8,000 individuals from all 50 States, DC and overseas territories have signed this Online Affidavit(https://drive.google.com/open?id=1wiI4TXC0Of030PiKS18hpTMDcRKhMwBu0t-ViUk1VII) to join this action as Co-Plaintiffs.
-All of these co-plaintiffs are aggrieved by Defendants' blatant violation of their sworn constitutional duties in refusing to hold confirmation hearings for Judge Garland.
+Our updates and blogs included an online affidavit (Appendix A) for readers to complete and join as co-plaintiffs to the captioned lawsuit.
+Each of the five blogs posted on www.dailykos.com included an online Poll helps us track the viewership.
+The five poll results are attached on Appendix B. The reaction from around the country has been phenomenal.
+As a result, 2503 individuals from all 50 States, DC and overseas territories have signed an Online Affidavit to join this action as Co-Plaintiffs as of August 23, 2019.
+However, the SDNY's ECF system requires every plaintiff's full name and address to be manually entered into the system.
+It is simply prohibitively time-consuming to manually enter 2,503 names and addresses into the ECF system.
+Therefore, all co-plaintiffs' full Name and full address are listed under Appendix C. All of these co-plaintiffs are aggrieved by Defendants' blatant violation of their sworn constitutional duties in refusing to hold confirmation hearings for Judge Garland.
 Such refusal when President Obama's second term still had more than one year to go was arbitrary, capricious and unconstitutional.
 Defendant McConnell's partisan hypocrisy and abuse of power have been laid bare when he publicly stated he would hold confirmation hearings for President Trump's nominee when Trump similarly has only one year in his current term.